-TREE CLIMBING CANADA'S BASIC TREE CLIMBING COURSE (BTCC) Tree Climbing Canada is now offering a two-day Basic tree climbing Course (BTCC).
+TREE CLIMBING CANADA'S BASIC TREE CLIMBING COURSE (BTCC) Tree Climbing Canada is now offering a two-day Basic Tree Climbing Course (BTCC).
 The BTCC is for people who are brand new to tree climbing.
 We offer this program in two levels, Level 1 (day one) and Level 2 (day 2) these courses are available together or can also be taken at different times.
-TCC classes have a maximum of three students, so each participant will receive lots of personal attention and help.
+TCC classes have a maximum of three students, so each participant will receive lots of personal attention and encouragement.

-You will learn all the skills you need to climb large trees safely using the double rope technique (DRT) soon to be recognized as MRS ( moving rope system).
+You will learn all the skills you need to climb large trees safely using the double rope technique (DRT) also recognized as MRS ( moving rope system).
 In this course, we present you with detailed information about selecting a good climbing tree and assessing its condition.
 You will learn climbing techniques and how to set up the DdRT climbing system, you will be tying each knot many times in order to put it into " motor muscle memory".
 You'll also learn the rules for personal safety.
 Expect to be climbing on your own at the end of Level 1.

-Level 2 focuses on the basics and emphasis on climbing higher by transferring your climbing system up and down throughout the canopy and moving from tree to tree.
+Level 2 focuses on the basics with emphasis on climbing higher by transferring your climbing system up and down throughout the canopy and moving from tree to tree.
 When you finish this course, you will be evaluated and be expected to complete a wriiten test.
 Passing both the written and climbing evaluation, shows that you are ready to go out and climb on your own.
 Upon graduation, students will receive a Tree Climbing Canada BTCC completion certificate.

 TREE CLIMBING CANADA is now offering a "beyond the basics" course which is an advanced level course, you must have completed and graduated from our level 1 and 2 or can demonstrate or have documented otherwise ( please keep your log books).